About Laura

 Yoga first entered my life when I was sixteen, and it has quietly stayed with me ever since.
 Through different seasons of life it has been a steady thread; sometimes a regular practice, sometimes something I returned to when life became more complicated.
 Always a way of coming back to myself.

 My academic background includes studying English Literature and Philosophy, followed by further study in Wellness Counselling.
-During those years I supported my studies through retail work and eventually building a career in administration and project coordination within the legal department of a multinational technology company.
+I supported my studies through retail work and later built a career in administration and project coordination within the legal department of a multinational technology company.
+During that time I also emigrated from Canada to Ireland, building my family here.

 I am also committed to creating inclusive environments for practice, including gender inclusive yoga spaces and LGBTQ+ inclusive environments.
 This includes welcoming and supporting trans and gender diverse people who are exploring movement, meditation, or embodied practice.